-The Service Packages tab on the Filters screen lets you down-select and display the flows based on a
+The Service Packages tab on the Filters screen lets you down-select and display the flows based on a single service package.

 As noted before selecting multiple filters may result in no flows being shown in either the Interfaces tab or the outputs.
 Check the Filters to see if something should be unchecked.